jagdeepjain/datetimepicker-ui-test/README.md

 3. Common package can be used as it is.
 4. Writing test is more easy as the framework is more structured.
 5. BaseTest class will do all the repeatavtive work.
-6. Less use of XPath make test robust and maintainable, better use XPath from final static constants, it helps in quickly fixing the problems if Xpaths gets change.
+6. Less use of XPath make test robust and maintainable, better use XPath using final static constants, it helps quickly fixing problems.